thanard/causal-infogan/README.md

 [Paper](https://arxiv.org/abs/1807.09341)

 Causal InfoGAN (CIGAN) takes sequential observations as input, defining what is possible in the system, e.g., a piece of rope can move slightly but cannot be broken in half.
-It learns a latent state transition $P(s'|s)$ that is simple to plan with.
+It learns a latent state transition P(s'|s) that is simple to plan with.
 A feasible plan in the latent space generates a visual plan to bring the start configuration to the goal configuration.

 In this repo, we provide the code to imagine rope manipulation from random exploration data.
 The latent space is continuous with locally Gaussian state transition.
 Therefore, linear interpolation can generate a feasible plan.
 Note that as described in the paper [1] one can use different representations and planning algorithms in the latent space.